AgustinSarquis/aridec/tests/Readme.md

 # Runing tests in aridec
-This folder contains scripts to run tests in SIDb and check the integrity of the data and the R package.
+This folder contains scripts to run tests in aridec and check the integrity of the data and the R package.

 ## Testing the integrity of the data
 Data that lives outside the R package in the `data` folder can be tested using the file `data_test.R`.
 This is an R script that goes to the `testthat` folder and runs all tests that are there.
 They can be run from the command line as